 Lee is on our brand creative team and works a lot with motion graphics, illustrations and the like.
 He is also an Instagram fanatic whose favorite subjects include things like the sky, and the floor, and lighting, which sort of makes it sound like more of a camera-aiming problem than anything.
 There really is interesting stuff straight ahead, Lee.
 When he isn't designing or creating at Emma, Lee is often DJ'ing for his colleagues, being very much into music as a player, fan, critic and collector with nearly 5,000 records and CDs at home and a robust mixtapes site he maintains.
 Lee also rescued a Chihuahua puppy he named Nacho, so if you notice a squirmy little duffle bag making its way through the office, that's probably just Nacho.
 We really, really, really hope that's Nacho.
 Could someone maybe open the bag either really low or really high so we can take a picture and be sure?
 Thanks.

 Brian was once on The Price is Right.
-He's also part of Emma's production design effort, but we thought his brush with Bob Barker-dom was more important than anything else we can say here.
+He's also a QA Analyst on Emma's Editor development team, but we thought his brush with Bob Barker-dom was more important than anything else we can say here.
 To clarify, he didn't actually make it onto the PIR stage, but he was positioned right behind the bidding stations and wound up on camera shouting at people to bid one dollar, one dollar, ONE DOLLAR!
 Smart, Brian.
 Smart.
 Like a number of his co-workers, Brian is a musician and was once a serious, touring musician, having jammed with Conan O'Brien (take that, Bob Barker) and gotten used to sleeping in the cramped corner of a touring van.
 It was really the sleeping in uncomfortable vans, not so much jamming with A-list celebrities, that led Brian to rethink his career direction.
 He still plays on the side in a band called the Foxymorons, and his nickname at Emma is actually Barry, so if you could please re-read this entire paragraph mentally inserting "Barry" any time it says "Brian," that'd save us a bunch of rewrite time.

 Officially, Kenton works on our brand team as Emma's front end web developer.
 Unofficially, he is the director of Emma's Table Tennis Association, a position which occasionally requires that he utter phrases like "this paddle has some nice antispin rubber" and "great rally on the particle board" and "why won't you play table tennis with me."
 A native of rural Kentucky, he also loves outdoorsy stuff like shooting guns, taking his boat out on the lake, fishing, and playing Xbox.
 Kenton knows pretty much everything about the TV show LOST.
 He also loves GIFs.
 If you have some GIFs of LOST characters playing table tennis, congratulations: you and Kenton are soulmates.